kaist-cs101/kaist-cs101.github.io/documents/main.md

 #### [Lab Sessions]
 - Students must join lab sessions offline at Creative Learning Building (E11).
-- Students who cannot join lab session offline may join online with TA's permission.
+- Students who cannot join lab sessions offline may join online with the TA's permission.
-- At the beginning of each lab session, head ta will give a lab lecture.
+- The head TA will give a lab lecture at the beginning of each lab session.
 - Then, the students should do the programming practice with the TAs.
-Please follows the instructions that will be given at the first lab lecture.
+Please follow the instructions that will be given at the first lab lecture.
-- Please check the detail instructions that are posted on the bulletin board at the KLMS site to enroll for the Elice system. ~[KAIST CS101 @ Elice (2023 Fall)](https://kaist.elice.io/courses/74310).~
+- Please check the detailed instructions posted on the bulletin board at the KLMS site to enroll for the Elice system. ~[KAIST CS101 @ Elice (2023 Fall)](https://kaist.elice.io/courses/74310).~
-- Once you login in to the Elice system, please check the announce board regularly to get information about the course.
+- Once you log into the Elice system, please check the announcement board regularly for information about the course.

 ## Links